-Proposition is a Charter Amendment that would require the PUC to evaluate the benefits of making the City the primary provider of electric power in San Francisco, including cost savings and control over development of clean energy and energy efficiency.
+Proposition is a Charter Amendment that would set mandates for clean and renewable electricity use so that the City and its residents and businesses would use 100% clean electricity by the year 2040.
+The Charter Amendment would require the PUC to evaluate the benefits of making the City the primary provider of electric power in San Francisco as one method for achieving the clean electricity mandates, and as a Deleted: , method for providing cost savings and control over development of clean energy and Deleted: including energy efficiency.